hadeellafi/Reading-notes/Readings/Class11.md

 ## DBMS

-What are Relationships in a relational database?
+Relationships in a relational database

 - **What is a 1:1 relationship?** each record in one table is linked with exactly one record in another table.